kimnetics/test-user-creator/README.md

 The application leverages the JetBrains Test Data plugin to do the heavy lifting of generating the initial data.
 The application loops through the generated user data, cleans it up a bit and adds it to a table in a configured Postgres database.

+The initially generated test data is a little wonky.
 The application formats the address with a US look.
 It also makes the email address match the user's name.

 It should be straightforward to adjust the code to use a different data store type if you wish to use something other than Postgres.